amibenson/solidity-qa/Solidity-QA.md

 - Mithril - Mythril is a security analysis tool for EVM bytecode.
 It detects security vulnerabilities in smart contracts built for Ethereum, Hedera, Quorum, Vechain, Roostock, Tron and other EVM-compatible blockchains.
 It uses symbolic execution, SMT solving and taint analysis to detect a variety of security vulnerabilities.
 It's also used (in combination with other tools and techniques) in the MythX security analysis platform.

+## (22) Why is Ethers.JS better than Web3 ?

+- Easier for beginners
+- Smaller (Web3 is very bulky for a frontend use)
+- Well tested, documented and maintained
+- Less buggy
+- ENS name can be used in place of contract address
+- Separate handling of key-management and state (provider) which increases security.

+Ethers are a considerably lightweight library in comparison to web3.js, thereby guaranteeing the assurance of better performance

+On the plus side, Ethers.js allows you to write Ethereum smart contracts in JavaScript directly in the browser, making it simpler and more accessible than other Blockchain languages.
+It also has more robust support for wallets and authentication than Web3.

+Ethers.js offers full type-script support.
+Web3.js started typescript support after v1.3.0

 # Easy Questions

 ## (0) What is int and uint?